ZovcIfzm/EELS-simulator/README.md

 Potential future work could be in creating an algorithm that calculates the exact configuration needed of optics needed for specific real-life electron microscope systems, as well as creating a GUI that allows easier usage of the program for repeated use.

 ## Acknowledgments and references
-The author acknowledges C.-Y Ruan for providing helpful references as well as assistance with conceptual understanding.
+The author acknowledges C.-Y Ruan for providing helpful references as well as assistance with conceptual understanding, as well as Arham Jain for invaluable help in constructing and optimizing the early simulator.

 1 J. Williams, F. Zhou, T. Sun, Z. Tao, K. Chang, K. Makino, M. Berz, P. M. Duxbury, and C.-Y. Ruan, Structural Dynamics 4, 044035 (2017)